touhidta/COM109-CW2/README.md

 - **Interactive Menu**: Add detailed descriptions and nutritional information for each dish.
 - **User Accounts**: Allow users to create accounts to track past reservations or manage bookings.
 - **Payment Integration**: Implement payment options for online reservations.
+- **More Dynamic Features**: Incorporate a live chat feature for customer inquiries or a waitlist system for reservations.

 ## Contributing